 This is where content clusters come into play.
 For each topic — or subtopic — you assign to the brand you’re writing for, you want to write a cluster topic or blog.

 To kick it off, you begin with the pillar topic.
-Within the pillar topic, you’ll be providing a high-level overview of what you’ll be discussing.
-The pillar piece will be especially long — think more than 1,250 words — and will highlight each cluster.
+Within the pillar topic, you’ll provide a high-level overview of what you’ll be discussing.
+The pillar piece will be slightly longer — more than 1,250 words — and will highlight each cluster.

 This is an important tactic to use as the more content you have focused around one single topic, the higher you’ll rank in search engine results.